The 7 different nbn™ connection types

 Fibre to the Curb is a nice compromise between the challenging installation of FTTP and the reduced performance of FTTN.
 FTTC connects a distribution unit, usually housed in a pit in the ground, with the existing copper network via fibre.

 Below is a visual representation of what the FTTC technology looks like:

 Hybrid Fibre-Coaxial (HFC cable)

-Fixed wireless and satellite nbn™ connection types
+Fixed wireless and satellite nbn™ connection type

 Fixed wireless and satellite connections are used in rural areas where properties are widespread or have limited access to adequate infrastructure.
 They are a bridging service that helps more people get onto the network.

-These connections use a similar technology to the 4G phone networks you would be familiar with.
+An nbn Fixed Wireless connection uses a similar technology to the 4G phone networks you would be familiar with.
 They run from a transmission tower for up to 14 kilometres in distance to an nbn™ antenna fitted to your house.

 The final nbn™ connection type on the list is satellite.
 The Sky Muster™ satellites provide network access to remote areas such as Norfolk Island and other hard-to-reach destinations.

 To access a satellite connection you will need both an nbn™ qualified modem and a satellite dish installed on your property.
 Just like the diagram below: